0xcert/framework/docs/connectors/ethereum-api.md

 | Argument | Description
 |-|-
-| options.assetLedgerSource | A `string` representing the URL to the compiled ERC-721 related smart contract definition file.
+| options.assetLedgerSource | A `string` representing the URL to the compiled ERC-721-related smart contract definition file.
 This file is used when deploying new asset ledgers to the network.
 | options.clientId | A string representing the Bitski client ID.
 You get the client ID by creating a [developer account](https://developer.bitski.com/) on Bitski.
-| options.gasPriceMultiplier | A `number` represents a multiplier of the current gas price when performing a mutation.
+| options.gasPriceMultiplier | A `number` representing a multiplier of the current gas price when performing a mutation.
 It defaults to `1.1`.
 | options.gatewayConfig.assetLedgerDeployOrderId | A `string` representing an Ethereum address of the [asset ledger deploy gateway](/#public-addresses).
 | options.gatewayConfig.actionsOrderId | A `string` representing an Ethereum address of the [actions gateway](/#public-addresses).
 | options.gatewayConfig.valueLedgerDeployOrderId | A `string` representing an Ethereum address of the [value ledger deploy gateway](/#public-addresses).
 | options.mutationTimeout | The `number` of milliseconds after which a mutation times out.
 Defaults to `3600000`.
-You can set it to `-1` to disable the timeout.`
+You can set it to `-1` to disable the timeout.
 | options.network | A `string` or instance of `BitskiProviderNetwork` representing the Ethereum network we will connect to.
 | options.redirectUrl | A `string` representing Bitski redirect URL.
 For Bitski front-end integration, you will need to create a call back to the website for OAuth2 and host it.
 Here is an [example](https://github.com/BitskiCo/bitski-js/blob/develop/packages/browser/callback.html).
 The URL to this HTML page also needs to be the app's authorized redirect URL in [Bitski Developer Portal](https://developer.bitski.com/).
 | options.retryGasPriceMultiplier | A `number` representing a multiplier of the current gas price when performing a retry action on mutation.
 It defaults to `2`.